Note: This section is a work in progress.

 - XGBoost is not supported on Windows.

-- Right now XGBoost is initialized only for single-node H2O clusters; however multi-node XGBoost support is coming soon.
+- XGBoost is initialized for single-node H2O clusters; however multi-node XGBoost support is available as a Beta feature.

 - The list of supported platforms includes:

 Platform Minimal XGBoost OMP GPU Compilation OS Linux yes yes yes Ubuntu 14.04, g++ 4.7 OS X yes no no OS X 10.11 Windows no no no NA

 Note: Minimal XGBoost configuration includes support for a single CPU.

 - Because we are using native XGBoost libraries that depend on OS/platform libraries, it is possible that on older operating systems, XGBoost will not be able to find all necessary binary dependencies, and will not be initialized and available.

 - XGBoost GPU libraries are compiled against CUDA 8, which is a necessary runtime requirement in order to utilize XGBoost GPU support.

 - How does the algorithm handle missing values?

 Missing values are interpreted as containing information (i.e., missing for a reason), rather than missing at random.
 During tree building, split decisions for every node are found by minimizing the loss function and treating missing values as a separate category that can go either left or right.
 XGBoost will automatically learn which is the best direction to go when a value is missing.